David-Vaughn4/vaughn-david-portfolio/index.md

 This project reinforced  the soldering skills I had already, but had not used in a while, allowing me to become a more efficent solderer.

 ## **GIT note
 For some reason, I have been unable to add anyone else as a collaborator to my personal repository.
-I went through the settings, ensured it was public, that the email/username were typed correctly, and that my personal email was configured correctly, as well as going through ChatGPT's tips, but nothing seemed to work.
+I went through the settings, ensured it was public, that the email/username were typed correctly, and that my personal email was configured correctly, as well as going through ChatGPT's tips, but nothing seemed to work. **Fixed this by just creating a new account with a different email and copying everything into a new repository created on this new account from the old one.

 # Capstone Project (Walking Table)
 So far, I have been continuing the project me and Evan Park worked on last year.
 This year, I have been 3D-printing models to iterate more efficiently and isolate problems more effectively.
 This is the fusion model that I have been working off of: